cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

     - By default, the client uses AWS, GCP and Azure.
 If you are only using one of these cloud providers, please update the appConfig object in the [client Config file](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/packages/client/src/Config.ts) to only include your provider in the CURRENT_PROVIDERS array.

-6. Finally, start up the application
+6. Finally, after performing a `yarn install`, start up the application

         yarn start